jongio/azidext/README.md

 ### AzureIdentityServiceBusCredentialAdapter.cs

-The `AzureIdentityServiceBusCredentialAdapter` class allows you to use all of the goodness of `Azure.Identity.DefaultAzureCredential` with the Service Bus SDKs.
+The `AzureIdentityServiceBusCredentialAdapter` class allows you to use all of the goodness of `DefaultAzureCredential` from [azure-identity](https://mvnrepository.com/artifact/com.azure/azure-identity) with the Service Bus SDKs.
 Service Bus will officially be supported by the new SDKs soon, this is a stopgap that enables you to use the same credential flow throughout your application.

 ```cmd
 dotnet add package Microsoft.Azure.ServiceBus --version 4.1.1